 The JCA AGM 2003 held at the Shinjuku Sports Centre on March 27 elected new 3 new Board members.
 Jummei Hanada, Naoki Miyaji and Naoya Miyaji were elected to join Takao Ito and Kei Imamura to form a 5 member Board.
 The term of the new Board will be from April 1, 2004 to December 31, 2005.
 Earlier, the AGM had approved a proposal to change their fiscal year from April-March to January-December, which will effectively make the next fiscal year a 9-month period from April 1, 2004 to December 31, 2004.
 The new fiscal year will come into effect after the JCA obtains the necessary approval from the Tokyo local government.

 The AGM also approved the budget submitted by Kei Imamura, the Executive Director of the Board.
-The
+The budget envisages an income of ¥17,456,983 for the new fiscal year of 9 months while the expenses are expected to be ¥14,360,000 thus giving JCA a balance of ¥3,096,983.

 Date stamped: March 29, 2004

-The EAP Challenge Tournament Committee will hold a Fundraising dinner party on April 24 at the
+EAP Challenge Fundraising dinner party on April 24

 Date stamped: March 29, 2004